tomiskat/Prague-Castle-Escape-Game/README.md

 **Prague Castle Escape** is an immersive outdoor mobile game that takes players on a thrilling quest for the Holy Grail.
 Designed for adventure seekers, history enthusiasts, and puzzle lovers, this game combines a rich historical setting with engaging gameplay.

 ## 🌟 Features
-- **Explore Iconic Locations**: Navigate through the majestic Prague Castle, the Royal Gardens, and the Valdštejn Garden.
+- **Explore Iconic Locations**: Navigate through the majestic Prague Castle Royal Gardens, and the Valdštejn Garden.
 - **Solve Captivating Puzzles**: Test your wits with a variety of challenging tasks and riddles.
 - **Join an Iconic Character**: Team up with a legendary figure to uncover the secrets of the Holy Grail.
 - **Completely Free**: Enjoy the full experience without any cost—download it now on Google Play!